Ethorbit/nzc-docker/README.md

 You can configure the services in `compose/data`.
 If there's a template for a file, **use it** or else your changes will get overriden.

+### Tokens
+Tokens can be modified in the .tokens.env file.

 ### Users and groups
 You can modify passwords in the .users.env file.
 All containers would need to be restarted after changes.